Hari190726/Waffor-Retail-Solution/README.md

 ### 🔥 **Summary:**
 Your project is a **fully functional salon booking system** with service selection, staff selection, scheduling, cart management, and payment integration.
 It’s built using **HTML, Bootstrap (CSS), JavaScript (for interactivity), and responsive design**.

-Do you need an explanation of any specific part? 😊